 “With markets remaining volatile, we continue to focus on driving agility and resilience in our business through the key programmes which we set out at the end of last year: net revenue management, zero based budgeting and the next stage in our continued organisational transformation.
 This will position us well to deliver another year of volume-driven growth ahead of our markets, steady improvement in core operating margin and strong cash flow.
 These underpin sustained long-term value creation for our shareholders.”

 Consumer demand remained fragile.
 Volume growth slowed further in the markets in which we operate, with market growth weak in emerging markets, negligible in North America and negative in Europe.

-Underlying sales growth in the first quarter was driven by market share gains across all four categories.
+Underlying sales growth in the first quarter was driven by market share gains across all four divisions.
 Emerging markets grew by 8.3% with an increased contribution from volume.
 There was strong underlying price growth in Latin America and virtually no pricing in Asia.
 Developed markets declined by 0.3% with volume growth offset by widespread price deflation in Europe.

-Personal Care grew ahead of the group average driven by innovations that grow the core of our brands and extend into more premium segments.
+Beauty & Personal Care grew ahead of the group average driven by innovations that grow the core of our brands and extend into more premium segments.
 At the same time we are addressing the higher growth male grooming segment with the launch of the new Axe range, opening the brand to a broader audience.